 About WMAN

-The Western Mining Action Network is a strong, diverse alliance of communities who work to protect water, air, land, wildlife, and human beings from the adverse effects of mining.
+The Western Mining Action Network is a strong, diverse alliance of communities who work to protect water, air, land, wildlife, and human beings from the adverse effects of hard rock mining.

 Our Vision

-Only necessary mining occurs where Free Prior Informed Consent, including the Right to Say No, is satisfied.
+We advocate for Free Prior Informed Consent, including the Right to Say No.

 Our Values